-The HACFM will pay the homeownership assistance payment [directly to the family/to a lender on behalf of the family/to the family or to the lender at the discretion of the HACFM].
+The HACFM will pay the homeownership assistance payment directly to the family unless the family has a default occurrence and then the assistance switches to the lender for the remainder of the program.

 Some homeownership expenses are allowances or standards determined by the HACFM in accordance with HUD regulations.
-These allowances are used in determining expenses for all homeownership families and are not based on the condition of the home.
+These allowances are used in determining expenses for all 2021-12 homeownership families and are not based on the condition of the home.